-1. NCLEX Examination and Licensure

-All students must attend the ATI Live Review course offered the week following graduation.
-Students who do not score at least a 74% on the RN Comprehensive Predictor Exam will need to retake the Exam after completion of the ATI Live Review.
+NCLEX Examination and Licensure: All students must attend the ATI Live Review course offered the week following graduation.
+Students who do not score at least a 94% predictive probability on the RN Comprehensive Predictor Exam will need to retake the Exam after completion of the ATI Live Review.
+Students who do not achieve a a score that is equal to or greater than the predictor probability of 92% of passing the NCLEX-RN on the second Comprehensive Predictor will not be cleared for taking State Boards until they have completed the Virtual ATI and have been given the "green light" to take the exam.
+Virtual ATI will be purchased at the expense of the student.